ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/peer-to-peer.md

 Basic authentication is the recommended approach for protecting database access on the LAN.
 The listening peer must provide the username/password pair when instantiating the Listener.

 <div class="tabs"></div>

+>**COMMENT:** This is important, and I think you should merge it into the above example code that instantiates the Listener.

 ```objective-c+
 CBLListener* listener = [[CBLListener alloc] initWithManager:manager port:0];